 Our mission is to provide the Town with safe, potable drinking water through careful management and operation of the existing sources of water, and through ongoing maintenance and operation of the distribution system.

 To conserve water please only irrigate on alternate days, on days it has not recently rained, and in the evening, at night or early in the morning.
 Irrigation systems need to be properly maintained to avoid waste of water due to leakage.
 The connection of the irrigation system to the properties potable water system must include the appropriate backflow prevention system to eliminate the potential of the irrigation system cross connecting to and contaminating the potable water system in your house.

 Long Pond Water Treatment Plant

 The Raw Water Pump Station and the Treatment Plant is physically complete.
-The treatment plant's systems are being optimized.
-We are preparing the necessary documentation to request DEP approval to go to distribution in June 2017.
+We await approval from DEP to go to distribution.

 Your water is supplied from several sources see the map to the right:

 - Long Pond is a protected surface water reservoir it provided 836.3 million gallons of water in 2016, almost 48% of our water.

 - The Crooked Pond Water Filtration Plant treats water from both the Crooked Pond Well and the Coonamessett Wells and provided 381.2 million gallons of water in 2016 nearly 22% of our water.